adamharrison/liquid-cpp/README.md

     LiquidContext context = liquidCreateContext();
     liquidImplementPermissiveStandardDialect(context);

-    // If no LiquidVariableResolver is specified; an internal default is used that won't read anything you pass in, but will funciton for {% assign %}, {% capture %} and other tags.
-    LiquidVariableResolver resolver = {
-        ...
-    };
-    liquidRegisterVariableResolver(resolver);

     const char exampleFile[] = "{% if a > 1 %}123423{% else %}sdfjkshdfjkhsdf{% endif %}";
     LiquidTemplate tmpl = liquidCreateTemplate(context, exampleFile, sizeof(exampleFile)-1);
     if (liquidGetError()) {